samber/lo/README.md

 ### TryCatch

-The same behavior than `Try`, but calls the catch function in case of error.
+The same behavior as `Try`, but calls the catch function in case of error.

 ```go
 caught := false